 Market Research in Washington DC

-The Washington, D.C. metro area has the 8th largest urban economy in the United States, with a population of nearly 5 million.
+Washington, DC’s metro area is the 8th largest urban economy in the US.

-There are a stunning number of major colleges and universities in the restricted space in the District of Columbia.
-They include campuses for Georgetown University, American University, Howard University, Gallaudet University, and George Washington University.
+There are a number of major colleges and universities in the restricted space in the District of Columbia.
+They include the campuses of Georgetown University, American University, Howard University, Gallaudet University, and George Washington University.

 Higher education accounts for thousands of jobs and helps The District sustain its highly educated population.
 Each year, 80,000 students participate in courses at one or more of the member institutions of the D.C.
 Consortium.
 The District’s higher education brings $2 billion to the area economy and graduates top lawyers, doctors, and other professionals.
 Many students stay in DC after graduation.